 Magnesium is involved in more than 300 bodily processes.
 According to The National Institutes of Health, these include muscle building and nerve function, blood sugar control and blood pressure regulation.
 In a French study, researchers found that men with magnesium in their systems had a 40 percent lower risk of death.
 Lower magnesium levels seem have a correlative relationship with inflammation, which is the starting point for both heart disease and cancer.

-How much magnesium do you need and where do you get it?
+Magnesium dosage: How much magnesium do you need?

 The Institute of Medicine recommends consuming 400 to 420 milligrams of magnesium per day.
 Magnesium is easiest to consume in the form of supplements, but there are a handful of foods that you can include as part of your daily diet to make sure you get enough of it too.

-- Swiss Chard: leafy, green and good with olive oil, salt and pepper
+Leafy, green and good with olive oil, salt and pepper.

-- Spinach: It’s not a trendy as Kale, but it’ll still help.
-It’s delicious in a salad with salt and pepper
+It’s not a trendy as Kale, but it’ll still help.
+It’s delicious in a salad with salt and pepper.

-- Amaranth: An ancient grain that is high in fiber, protein and vitamins
+An ancient grain that is high in fiber, protein and vitamins.

-- Mackerel: This fish packed with omega-3 is great with olive oil, salt and pepper
+This fish packed with omega-3 is great with olive oil, salt and pepper.

-- Sesame Seeds: These little grains are good on burger buns, salads, by the handful or with anything, really
+These little grains are good on burger buns, salads, by the handful or with anything, really.

-- Salmon: A delicious fish that’s good in any way, shape or form
+A delicious fish that’s good in any way, shape or form.

 Although symptoms can sometimes be hard to attribute to magnesium deficiency, here are four signs that you should check out (or try upping) your magnesium levels.